 ✔ Best area to stay in Seattle for first-time visitors

 Visiting Seattle for the first time?
 Set your compass for Downtown Seattle.
-Pushing eastward from Seattle’s Waterfront, Downtown is the heart of the city.
-It’s home to many of Seattle’s top restaurants, shopping malls, and major attractions.
+Pushing eastward from the waterfront, Downtown is the heart of the city.
+It’s home to many of the city’s top restaurants, shopping malls, and major attractions.
 On a first-time Seattle itinerary, there’s no better place to base yourself than here.

 Downtown Seattle is anchored by the famous Pike Place Market.
 Located near the Elliott Bay waterfront, Pike Place Market is one of the USA’s oldest farmers’ markets.
 Founded in 1907, the famous market still springs with fishmongers, produce stalls, and gourmet food vendors.
 There’s also a dash of restaurants at Pike Place Market with views over the bay.

 Coffee lovers will also recognize the city’s downtown as the mecca for North American coffee culture.
 Not far from Pike Place Market lies the world’s first Starbucks.
 For many everyday coffee drinkers, it’s ground zero for their obsession.
 True coffee connoisseurs, however, may prefer the micro-roasteries of Belltown or Capitol Hill.

 Elsewhere in Downtown Seattle, shopaholics can unleash their wallets at some of the city’s finest shopping malls.
 Both Westlake Center and Pacific Place sit in the eye of the city’s commercial district.

 Traveling with the kids?
 There’s also plenty to see & do for families here.
 Head to the newly rejuvenated Waterfront Park to take a spin on the Seattle Great Wheel.
 Kids will also love marveling at the fascinating sea creatures of the Seattle Aquarium.